-- 14.14.43 The Company will typically calculate TNUoS tariffs annually, publishing final tariffs in respect of a Financial Year by the end of the preceding January.
-However The Company may update the tariffs part way through a Financial Year. - 14.14.44 Forecast and reconciliation of x in the Transmission Network Use of System Revenue Split between Generation and Demand ("the G:D Split") for the Charging Year 2015/16
+14.14.14 Forecast and reconciliation of x in the Transmission Network Use of System Revenue Split between Generation and Demand ("the G:D Split") for the Charging year 2015/16

-In setting the G:D split, at paragraph 14.14.5(v), for Charging Year 2015/16, x shall be calculated on a forecast of "GO" and "MAR" and "ER" shall be the OBR Spring Forecast €/£ Exchange Rate.
+In setting the G:D split, at paragraph 14.14.5(v), for charging year 2015/16, x was calculated on a forecast of "GO" and "MAR" and "ER" was the OBR Spring Forecast €/£ Exchange Rate.
+Following Implementation of CMP261 it has been determined that there was a breach of Cap{EC} in Charging Year 2015/16.

-In 2016/17, the Company shall recalculate the G:D Split for the previous Financial Year (Charging Year 2015/16) in accordance with paragraph 14.14.5(v) and will notify market participants of adjustments to generator and demand TNUoS tariffs with the TNUoS forecast following charge setting in 2017/18 for Charging Year 2018/19.
+Following Implementation of CMP261 only, the Company shall recalculate the G:D Split for the Charging Year 2015/16 in accordance with paragraph 14.14.5(v) using outturn data for terms GO and MAR and setting the values and The Company shall notify market participants of adjustments to generator and demand TNUoS tariffs with the TNUoS forecast and charge setting for Year T+2 (where the implementation of CMP261 is in Charging Year T).